gevans3000/websum/README.md

 # WebSum - Documentation Web Scraper

 A powerful Python tool for scraping and processing documentation websites, converting them into well-formatted Markdown files with proper code formatting and structure.
+WebSum is designed to help developers and technical writers maintain local copies of documentation while preserving readability and structure.

 ## Table of Contents
 - [Installation](#installation)